ldrobnik/react-animated-menu/README.md

 #### MobileLinks.js

+- Contains all menu links which are in fact router links (as only one route is defined, they all point to the Home component).

+- The **links are rendered dynamically** based on an array of JavaScript objects specifying the name to be displayed, route, **fontawesome** icon to be displayed as well as its rotation.

 #### MobileHelpPanel.js

-- It displays contact details to be used should the user need help.
+- Displays contact details to be used should the user need help.

 - In the design provided, only the part “We’re here to help” was visible.
 I didn’t want to bother you with a non-technical question, so I assumed the missing details should also be provided.
 In a real-life scenario, I would contact the design creator to make sure that really is the case.

-### Backdrop.js

-- Displayed as a background of the Desktop Menu.
-Clicking it closes the menu.

 ### DesktopMenu.js